Tag Archives: Boxer

 We’ll be alright, we have our looks and perfume on

 Whoa!
 That might have been healthy psychological advice during say . . . oh, I don’t know . . . a pandemic?
 But these are just a couple of assholes who refuse to engage with the world and its problems because they’re not their fucking problems.
-You can blame the MAGA crowd for America’s downward trajectory, but don’t forget the tens of millions of people like these two who simply don’t give a crap about anyone except themselves.
+You can blame the MAGA crowd for America’s downward trajectory but don’t forget the tens of millions of people like these two who simply don’t give a crap about anyone except themselves.
 What I find most amazing about “Apartment Story” is that though I loathe these characters to the core, I always find myself singing along to that damned chorus.
 Great job, guys!

 Although this might look weird in print and will seem even weirder when I tell you that the song is about a relationship on the rocks, “Start a War” is one of the loveliest songs on the album.
-The opening guitar duet courtesy of the Dessners is absolutely gorgeous, complementary arpeggios musing over truncated fingerings of F, C, G and Am.
+The opening guitar duet courtesy of the Dessners is gorgeous, a run of complementary arpeggios musing over truncated fingerings of F, C, G and Am.
 The pattern itself is emotionally neutral; with a different melody, the song could have been all sunshine and light.
 Its melancholy flavor comes to the fore when Matt enters with a vocal marked by emotional exhaustion and dread about where the relationship is headed:

 We expected something